DNV takes the lead in CO2 flow meter qualification

 The JIP aims at building the world-first proven reference network of facilities for testing and calibration of flow meter technology along the entire CO2 value chain; from high-pressure dense phase well injection to low-temperature liquid shipping.
 These extremely challenging field conditions force DNV and the stakeholders to jointly explore the unknown territory for reference- and metering systems.

-Due to the range of applications, the JIP structure will cover the application areas in different phases.
-These include:
+Due to the broad range of applications, the JIP structure will cover the application areas in different steps.
+An overview of the different projects is provided in the figure below.

 - Feasibility study for CO2 flow metering calibration facilities

-- Calibration and testing in gas phase at pressures ranging between 10 and 40 bar at temperatures between -40°C and 30°C.
+- CO2MET GAS: Calibration and testing in gas phase at pressures ranging between 10 and 40 bar at temperatures between -40°C and 30°C.

-The JIP is currently in phase 1: Feasibility study for CO2 flow metering calibration facilities.
+A feasibility study for CO2 flow metering calibration facilities has been executed in 2022.
 Each phase is based on the knowledge generated in the preceding phases and will have a new contract where interested parties can join.